carlosdac/miio-challenge/DocAuth.md

 ---
 ## POST /login
 ### Description
 Makes login and gives a token to an user.
+To use the returned token, put in request headers the key `Authorization` and value `JWT your_token`

 ### Params
 #### body